 The beautiful clock tower at Pena Palace.

-The best option to get around Sintra is by bus.
-And thankfully, Sintra has regular tourist buses (run by a company called SCOTTURB) to cater to newbie tourists like us.
+The best way to get around Sintra is by bus.
+Thankfully, Sintra has regular tourist buses (run by a company called SCOTTURB) for newbie tourists like us.
 These buses are 434 and 435.

-Colored white with red and blue lines on them, 434 and 435 wait right outside Sintra train station.
-Exit the train station to your right and walk a 100 meters to find the stop.
+Colored white with red and blue lines, 434 and 435 wait right outside Sintra train station.
+Exit the train station to your right and walk 100 meters to find the stop.

 434 is called the Pena Circuit or Circuito da Pena.